dawaa/redux-shapeshifter-middleware/README.md

       if (data && data.user && data.user.isOnline) {
         return true // This tells the middleware to call
-                    // on `success`-method defined above
+                    // the `success`-method defined above
                     // with the Axios response object.
                     //
                     // Same thing would've happened if one